rhammell/planesnet-detector/README.md

 The trained model's parameter files are saved into the `models` directory.
 Pre-trained model files are made available in this directory already.
 This trained CNN has achieved a classification accurary of >99.5% on the PlanesNet dataset.

 ## Detector
 Using the trained model files, a sliding window detector function can be run on any full input image using `detector.py` and passing the image path as the first argument.
 An optional second argument can specify an output .png pathname, or a default pathname will be used.

+Example images are contained in the `images` directory.

 ```bash
 # Run on demo image with default output path